alphanet-systems/fs-biz-stream/PRODUCT_DESIGN.md

 This approach leverages the Next.js framework to its maximum potential, minimizing external backend dependencies beyond the database itself.

-- **Database:** **PostgreSQL.**
+- **Database:** **PostgreSQL (Production) / SQLite (Development).**
-- **API Layer:** **Written entirely in Next.js.** We would use Prisma to connect directly to the database from Next.js API Routes and Server Actions.
-We would write all business logic for every API endpoint ourselves.
+- **API Layer:** **Written entirely in Next.js.** We use Prisma to connect directly to the database from Next.js API Routes and Server Actions.
+We write all business logic for every API endpoint ourselves.
 - **Authentication/RBAC:** **NextAuth.js (Auth.js).** The de-facto open-source authentication solution for Next.js.
 It's highly customizable and has adapters for Prisma, allowing us to build our RBAC system.
 - **File Storage:** Handled by a custom API route in Next.js that would write files to a secure, persistent volume on the server.

 *   **Pros:**
     *   **Single Codebase & Language:** The entire application, both frontend and backend logic, lives in one Next.js repository using TypeScript.
 This simplifies the development workflow.
     *   **Excellent Developer Experience:** We stay within the familiar and highly-optimized Next.js ecosystem.
+    *   **Optimal Dev/Prod Parity:** Using SQLite locally makes setup instant, while Prisma ensures a smooth transition to a powerful PostgreSQL database for production.
 *   **Cons:**
-    *   **"Reinventing the Wheel":** We would be manually creating an API for our database, a task that PostgREST (Scenario A) or Appwrite (Scenario B) would largely automate.
+    *   **"Reinventing the Wheel":** We manually create an API for our database, a task that PostgREST (Scenario A) or Appwrite (Scenario B) would largely automate.
-    *   **Scattered Authorization Logic:** Permission checks would live within the application code (in various API routes), which can become complex to manage if not handled with care.
+    *   **Scattered Authorization Logic:** Permission checks live within the application code (in various API routes), which can become complex to manage if not handled with care.

 ---
 ## 7. Final Architecture Decision